4.7. Image Classes¶

 rimg_list = RT.iterative_render(N=10000, pos=[0, 1, 0], detector_index=1)

-is a list, len(pos)
+If pos is a list, len(pos) detector images are rendered.

-All other parameters are either automatically repeated len(pos)
+All other parameters are either automatically repeated len(pos) times or can be specified

-as list with the same length as pos
+as list with the same length as pos.

 rimg_list = RT.iterative_render(N=10000, pos=[[0, 1, 0], [2, 2, 10]], detector_index=1)